theopn/leetcode/README.md

 There are detailed explanations in the [notes directory](./notes/).
 It includes the explanations of my approach in English, Lua-style pseudocode, runtime analysis, and relevant programming language skills that could be used.

+I prioritize approaching questions algorithmically.
+But I also love Python one liners.

 ## Array String

 - [88.
 Merge Sorted Array](./notes/0088-merge-sorted-arr.md) (Easy, Python): `Merge` subroutine from `MergeSort`